nikkNizz/Drawish/README.md

 [video](https://drive.google.com/file/d/1Z6KETxX53N0E_YGQgtdDkzLk7GZgHE8c/view?usp=sharing)
 In the panel that appears above the drawing area you can choose attributes.
 Do not use transparent color to draw (only fill).
 You can use a semi-transparent pen by selecting the switch in the pen toolbar.

-Use white color to erase.
-You can draw with a round, square, digital marker, stylus nib, pencil.
+You can draw with
-You can also use random color pen, smudge pen, pencil.
+-round tip
+-square tip
+-stylus nib
+-digital marker
+-fusion
+-random color
+-eraser for color similarity
+-labels
+-smudge pen
+-pencil
+-eraser
+-erase except active color
+-lighten
+-darken

 You can use the **"fusion"** pen to draw with a color obtained by merging the pixels crossed by the pen.
 You can draw automatically numbered labels by selecting 'labels' in the pen selection box.
 Select this option again to reset the numbering.
+The eraser is a pen with white color and a square tip.
+Darkens and lighten applies the relevant effect where they pass.
 [video](https://drive.google.com/file/d/1ZpOwFBm1zrZtOn0XU82PXeg-KcJ0XKKN/view?usp=sharing)
 > If you don't see the pen icons correctly, follow the instructions in the .fontconfig file.
 >